Where to Stay in Barcelona

 6. La Vila Olímpica del Poblenou

-Where to stay in Barcelona – What are the best areas/places?
+Where to stay in Barcelona (before a cruise) – What are the best areas/places?
 The old city, Ciutat Vella, consists of four smaller neighbourhoods: Barri Gòtic, El Raval (the former Barri Xinès), Barceloneta and La Ribera / El Born.
 The main artery is the famous pedestrian street, Las Ramblas, connecting Plaça de Catalunya with the Christopher Columbus column.

 Gaudí in Barcelona